What is cash-out refinancing?

 - Increases the interest rate of your existing mortgage – A general rule of thumb is to refinance to improve your financial situation and get a lower rate.
 If cash-out refinancing hikes your rate significantly, it may not be a wise move.

 - Reestablishes private mortgage insurance, or PMI – Some lenders let you withdraw up to 90 percent of your home’s equity, but doing so might mean you must pay PMI again after you’ve canceled it.
 That can add to your overall borrowing costs.

 - Drags out the repayment of an existing debt for decades – If you’re using a cash-out refinance to consolidate debt, make sure you’re not prolonging debt repayment over decades when you could have paid it off much sooner and at a lower total cost otherwise.
 “Keep in mind that the repayment on whatever cash you take out is being spread over 30 years, so paying off higher-cost credit card debt with a cash-out refinance may not yield the savings you’re thinking,” McBride says.
 “Using the cash out for home improvements is a more prudent use.”

-- Heightens risk of losing your home.
-No matter how use you use a cash-out refinance, failing to repay the loan means you could wind up losing it to foreclosure.
-So don’t take out more cash than you absolutely need and ensure you’re using it for a purpose that will improve your finances instead of worsening your situation.
+- Heightens risk of losing your home – No matter how you use a cash-out refinance, failing to repay the loan means you could wind up losing it to foreclosure.
+Don’t take out more cash than you absolutely need, and ensure you’re using it for a purpose that will improve your finances instead of worsening your situation.

 - Tempts you to use your home as a piggy bank – Tapping your home’s equity to pay for lavish vacations or purchases indicates a lack of discipline over your spending habits.
 If you’re struggling with getting your debt or spending habits under control, consider seeking help through a nonprofit credit counseling agency.

 How much money can I get from a cash-out refinance?

 While lenders typically allow homeowners to borrow up to 80 percent of the home’s value, the threshold can vary depending on your credit score and type of mortgage.